mag002/modern_fe/command.md

 git checkout -b [branch-name]: create new branch git checkout [branch-name]: checkout out to another branch git log: show history
+conflict: conflict of the file when 2 diffent branches change the same row

 git status: to show status of current git